mdpiper/mdpiper.github.io/content.md

 ## Summary

-I'm a research software engineer with over 20 years of geoscientific software development experience in multiple languages on desktop and HPC systems.
+I'm a research software engineer with over 20 years of experience developing geoscientific software in multiple languages on desktop, cloud, and HPC systems.

-I'm currently one of two developers in the NSF-funded [Community Surface Dynamics Modeling System](https://csdms.colorado.edu) (CSDMS).
+I currently work in the NSF-funded
+[Community Surface Dynamics Modeling System](https://csdms.colorado.edu) (CSDMS).
-We produce an open-source model coupling cyberinfrastructure that transforms models written in Fortran, C, and C++ into plug-and-play Python components through a standards-based, jinja-templated, Cython workflow.
+We produce open-source model coupling cyberinfrastructure that transforms models written in Fortran, C, and C++ into plug-and-play Python components through a standards-based, jinja-templated, Cython workflow.